TobiasNickel/PocketbaseSidecart/README.md

 - cronjobs
 - emails, sending and reading
-- notifications
+- notifications, web-push and mobile
 - execute js functions straight from a collection, such as automatic cleanup of old outdated data.
 - triggers, execute code on pocketbase subscriptions
 - replication
 - upload/update files through UI to public (even zipped folders)
+- edit text files direct from a collection
+- data migrations

 **disclaimer:** This project is not affiliated with the Pocketbase Project.
 We just like and use it.

 Actually I wished these functionality would be build in to Pocketbase and maybe this project can serve as a prove of concept.

-I decided to make this using Bun, because it can compile into a a single executable juat like Pocketbase.
+I decided to make this using Bun, because it can compile into a a single executable just like Pocketbase.

 The plan is that this sidecart will not host a public webserver, but only use the pocketbase SDK to communicate with the pocketbase server.